Residence nil-rate band: the complete guide

 • Form IHT435 – used to claim the RNRB on the deceased’s own estate.
 This is submitted alongside the main IHT400 return.

-• Form IHT436 — used to claim the transfer of unused RNRB from a predeceased spouse or civil partner.
+• Form IHT436 – used in two situations: to claim the transfer of unused RNRB from a predeceased spouse or civil partner, and to claim the downsizing addition where the home was sold or downsized on or after 8 July 2015.

 For straightforward cases – a surviving spouse leaving the family home to their children, with an estate below £2 million – the process is manageable without professional help.
 HMRC provides an online calculator to help work out the figures.
 For more complex situations – estates above £2 million, downsizing, trust arrangements, or blended families – professional advice from a solicitor or probate specialist is strongly recommended.